-- 1. The Faculty board, the Board of Examiners, the Director of Studies and the examiners may use the Student Portal/the digital learning environment and email via the UM account for communications relating to the education and examinations. - 2.
-The Faculty Board, the Board of Examiners, the Director of Studies and the examiners may use the Student Portal/the digital learning environment and email through the UM account to announce decisions. - 3.
-The student must regularly check his/her university e-mail address, the Faculty website, Student Portal and the digital learning environment.
+- 1. The Faculty board, the Board of Examiners, the Programme Director, and the examiners may use the Student Portal/the digital learning environment and email via the UM account for communications relating to the education and examinations. - 2.
+The Faculty Board, the Board of Examiners, the Programme Director, and the examiners may use the Student Portal/the digital learning environment and email through the UM account to announce decisions.

+3. The student must regularly check their university e-mail address, the Faculty website, Student Portal and the digital learning environment.
 Information disseminated via e-mail, the digital learning environment or the website will be assumed to be known.